orizens/orizens.com/src/pages/blog/2016-01-08-setup-karma-for-testing-angular-1-x-components-with-es2015-browserify.md

   return buildScript('bundle-bfy.js');
 });</pre>

-In a birds eye-view, the &#8220;browserify&#8221; gulp task handles several duties:
+In a birds eye-view, the &#8220;browserify" gulp task handles several duties:

   1. Module loading by Loader spec (previously ES2015 Spec)
   2. ES2015 syntax with babel
   3. Annotating Modules with <a href="https://www.npmjs.com/package/browserify-ngannotate" target="_blank">ng-annotate</a> (browserify version) properly to ES2015 classes and to ES5 functions
   4. Loading html files and converting it to strings
-  5. In development mode, &#8220;watching&#8221; for changes and recompiles with the 4 steps above
+  5. In development mode, &#8220;watching" for changes and recompiles with the 4 steps above

 The final product of this task is a ES5 javascript file (browserified) bundled with all the code needed for the app to run.
 That includes 3rd party libraries as well.

 ## Setup Karma to Work With Browserify & ES2015

-There are few steps needed for running the new &#8220;browserified&#8221; bundled code in karma and running the tests with it.
+There are few steps needed for running the new &#8220;browserified" bundled code in karma and running the tests with it.

-Since browserify creates a private scope for each module and since we&#8217;re using ES2015 modules, tests need to be run inside a module aware environment and be &#8220;modularized&#8221; with browserify as well.
+Since browserify creates a private scope for each module and since we're using ES2015 modules, tests need to be run inside a module aware environment and be &#8220;modularized" with browserify as well.

 Fortunately, this process is easily achieved with configuring the karma.conf.js file with new plugins.

 First, we need to add <a href="https://www.npmjs.com/package/karma-browserify" target="_blank">karma-browserify</a> plugin, which allows to run the specs (tests) inside browserify world.
 After installing this plugin with npm, make sure you do the following in karma.conf.js file:

-  1. add &#8220;browserify&#8221; to the &#8220;framworks&#8221; array property.
+  1. add &#8220;browserify" to the &#8220;framworks" array property.
-  2. add &#8220;karma-browserify&#8221; to the &#8220;plugins&#8221; array.
+  2. add &#8220;karma-browserify" to the &#8220;plugins" array.
-  3. configure the pre-processor to browserify the specs files in the &#8220;preprocessors&#8221; property.
+  3. configure the pre-processor to browserify the specs files in the &#8220;preprocessors" property.
-  4. add a new property, &#8220;browserify&#8221; which holds the configuration setting to allow **source maps** and compile specs with **babel** &#8211; so you can write specs with ES2015.
+  4. add a new property, &#8220;browserify" which holds the configuration setting to allow **source maps** and compile specs with **babel** - so you can write specs with ES2015.

 i.e., This is the setup that I use in echoes: